fluxninja/aperture/docs/content/guides/concurrency-control-and-prioritization.md

 ```

 Navigate to the `Policies` tab on the sidebar menu, and select `Create Policy`
-in the upper right corner.
+in the upper-right corner.
 Next, choose the Request Prioritization blueprint,
 and from the drop-down options select Concurrency based.
 Now, complete the form
 with these specific values: